-Many findings are suggestive of a cause or group of causes ( Some Causes of Nausea and Vomiting).
+Many findings are suggestive of a cause or group of causes (see Table: Some Causes of Nausea and Vomiting).

 Vomiting occurring shortly after drug or toxin ingestion or exposure to motion in a patient with an unremarkable neurologic and abdominal examination can confidently be ascribed to those causes, as may vomiting in a woman with a known pregnancy and a benign examination.
 Acute vomiting accompanied by diarrhea in an otherwise healthy patient with a benign examination is highly likely to be infectious gastroenteritis; further assessment may be deferred.